woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

 SSL connections
 ~~~~~~~~~~~~~~~

 To use SSL connections, both your client and server must support SSL.
-OpenGeo Suite provides PostgreSQL with SSL support, but SSL is not enabled by default.
+Boundless Suite provides PostgreSQL with SSL support, but SSL is not enabled by default.
 To enable SLL support:

  1. Shut down the PostgreSQL service.
  2. Acquire or generate an SSL certificate and key.
 The certificate must not include a passphrase otherwise the database server won't be able to start up.
 To generate a self-signed key, enter the following: